 Rihanna has also worked with many fashion brands, from the high couture likes of Dior and Armani to the more mainstream River Island.

 She was appointed Creative Director of Puma in 2014, and her first shoe collection sold out within three hours.
 The 2016 showcase of her debut Fenty x Puma clothing line at New York Fashion Week was met with rave reviews.
-Most recently, she became the face of Dior's J'adore perfume and reportedly makes a six-figure sum from the endorsement deal.
+She also became the face of Dior's J'adore perfume, for which she was reportedly paid $75 million (£55m).

 With such an interest in fashion, it would only be a matter of time before Rihanna created her own brand.
 In 2018, she launched the lingerie line Savage X Fenty.
 A "shoppable visual line" for the brand was premiered via Amazon in 2020.

-As of 2021, Savage X Fenty is valued at a cool $1 billion (£777m), with its affordable price points and focus on inclusivity giving it a wide market appeal.
+Savage X Fenty has been valued at $1 billion (£736m), with its affordable price points and focus on inclusivity giving it a wide market appeal.

-Fenty Beauty generated around $600 million (£466m) in revenue in 2023, and the brand makes up the bulk of Rihanna's fortune as she owns half the company.
+Fenty Beauty generates around $600 million (£442m) annually, and the brand makes up the bulk of Rihanna's fortune as she owns half the company.
 Her Fenty fashion line, launched in 2019, wasn't such a success and was shut down, with critics saying the clothing was too expensive for the mass market.

 Rihanna has launched 11 perfumes in collaboration with beauty company Parlux, including Reb'l Fleur, Rogue, and RiRi.
-With a typical price point of around $30 (£23) per bottle, the fragrances have made her millions – Reb'l Fleur alone made an estimated $80 million (£62m) in its first year of sale.
+Reb'l Fleur alone made an estimated $80 million (£59m) in its first year of sale.

 In July 2021, the star unveiled her debut Fenty Perfume fragrance.
-Retailing at around $140 (£110) a bottle and described as a unisex scent that's "sensual, spicy and sweet all at once", Fenty Eau de Parfum sold out in hours.
+Described as a unisex scent that's "sensual, spicy and sweet all at once", Fenty Eau de Parfum sold out in hours.

 Rihanna made an epic return to the stage for the first time since 2018 when she performed at the Super Bowl halftime show in February 2023.
 The singing sensation belted out a medley of her biggest hits, including Umbrella, Diamonds, and Work.